cscorley/dissertation/chapters/2_related/4_flt.md

 Likewise, @Ali-etal_2012 use binary class relationships in combination with LSI and VSM to further improve their FLT.

-More recent work has focused on integrating multiple sources of information, such as in @Revelle-etal_2010 and @Dit-etal_2012.  @Dit-etal_2012 combine textual, dynamic, and a new category, *mining*, to increase the effectiveness of FLTs.  @Wang-etal_2013 utilize stack traces by using a Bayesian networks to adjust the rank of a file based on three features that determine the probability of the file being buggy.  @Moreno-etal_2014 also use stack traces with a VSM-based FLT to improve their accuracy of their FLT.
+More recent work has focused on integrating multiple sources of information.
+@Dit-etal_2012 combine textual, dynamic, and a new category, *mining*, to increase the effectiveness of FLTs.  @Wang-etal_2013 utilize stack traces by using a Bayesian networks to adjust the rank of a file based on three features that determine the probability of the file being buggy.  @Moreno-etal_2014 also use stack traces with a VSM-based FLT to improve their accuracy of their FLT.

-\todo{read over recent ICSMEs for additional new refs}
+@Youm-etal_2017 combine changesets, stack traces, bug reports, and source code for their VSM-based BLT.

+@Sisman-Kak_2013 present work on an automatic query reformulation approach for changing a user's query to achieve better ranking in their BLT.
+@Chaparro-etal_2017 performed manual coding of queries in order to generate reduced queries that improve the accuracy of various baseline TR-based approaches [@Just-etal_2014, @Moreno-etal_2014, @Wong-etal_2014,
+@Mills-etal_2017] on average of 147%.